m0rningdawning/email-checker-pc/README.md

 - On windows you can run the .vbs file to open the app with no console.

 - Fetched emails will be saved in the "mail" directory.
-The parsed version of fetched emails will be stored in the "regular" subdirectory, while the raw data will be stored in the "raw" subdirectory..
+The parsed version of fetched emails will be stored in the "regular" subdirectory, while the raw data will be stored in the "raw" subdirectory.

 - Enjoy!